Milceni: Etymology

 Pavel Jozef Šafárik derived their name from Lithuanian language milżinas (giant, behemoth, colossus).
 Mikołaj Rudnicki considered it derives from personal names Milobud and Miloslav.
 Stanisław Urbańczyk reconstructed the ethnonym as Mělъčane, meaning inhabitants of an assumed river called *Mělъcъ or *Mělъča, with similar argumentation by E. Eichler and H. Walther, possibly as an older name of upper Spree.
 However, that hypothesis ignores consonant "z" and suffix "-jane", which would reject a form of Milčane, and suggest derivation of Milzane/Milzeni < *Milъt-jane < *Milit-jane from Latin milites (possibly also the case with the Miloxis name mentioned by Bavarian Geographer).
 Predrag Komatina derived from Slavic adjective "*milъ" (sweet).
 Some scholars considered common origin with early Slavic tribe of Milingoi/Melingoi in the Eastern Balkans.

+In some publications in English, their name is anglicized as Milchans.